 The question—what is the total need to fund full-spectrum health care for AI/ANs eligible for IHS-funded services?—requires three prior analytical decisions before it can be answered with precision.
 The first is the population decision: who counts as eligible?
 The second is the benchmark decision: what does “full spectrum” health care cost per person?
 The third is the offset decision: which existing funding streams count against the need estimate?
 Each embeds a policy judgment, not merely a technical choice.

+Estimation Logic (Summary): Current federal spending (~$19.6B) → Implied per-capita spending (~$7,500 per active user) → National per-capita benchmark (~$14,500 NHE 2023) → Total need (~$37.7B) → Funding gap (~$17.8–18.0B annually).
+This flow is anchored in observed spending, not constructed need.
+Sections 2–5 develop each component in turn.